-The directors are legally required to disclose certain information in the financial statements, for example details of directors' remuneration as well as information relating to transactions the directors have entered into with the company19.
+The directors are legally required to disclose certain information in the financial statements, for example details of directors' remuneration as well as information relating to transactions the directors have entered into with the company23.
 Where the financial statements do not provide this information, the auditors are required to provide it in their report.
+In addition, companies (excluding micro companies) are required to disclose in the notes to the financial statements considerations paid or received by third parties for making available the services of a director of the company or a director of its subsidiary or otherwise24.

-2.9.2 Duty to Report Failure to Keep Adequate Accounting Records20
+2.9.2 Duty to Report Failure to Keep Adequate Accounting Records25